 Single Stage Closed Impeller Pump Schematic

 The image shown here is the single stage, closed impeller centrifugal pump schematic diagram.
-This is a typical pump cross section.
+This is a typical pump cross-section.
 You can see the various parts marked.

 Multistage Closed Impeller Pump Cross Section

-The image shown here is a multistage between bearing pump.
+The image shown here is a multistage between the bearing pump.
 This type of pump is used when you want very high discharge pressure.
 Each stage will increase the pressure.
 Each impeller is connected in series so that discharge of the first stage will become suction of the next stage.
 This pump is not suitable for high volume discharge.

 Single Stage Double Suction Centrifugal Pump

 On this slide, you can see the single stage double suction centrifugal pump.
-What special about this pump is the casing and impeller design.
+What is special about this pump is the casing and impeller design.
 If you look at this suction flange, you can see that it is splitting the liquid into two halves.
 The impeller of this type of pump is designed in such a way that liquid can enter from both sides.
 On the impeller, you can see two exit channels.
 It looks like two closed impellers attached together.